ErniW/Arduino-heart-rate-pulse-sensors/README.md

 ### Example code:
 - **heart_rate_analog_read_auto_threshold:** quick and dirty way to see the pulse curve in serial plotter and basic usage of time-series data to calibrate pulse threshold.
 - **heart_rate_analog_measure:** simple custom implementation of heart beat rate from analog input. *Without interrupts.
 Uses queue data structure and state machine design pattern.
 Requires proper timing depending on your needs (and frequency of microcontroller).*
+- **DFRobot_heart_rate_sensor:** using DFRobot library. *For analog mode heart_rate_analog_measure is fine.*
+- For **MAX30102** I've been working with Sparkfun library, however the variation between measurements looks high.

+*TODO: During our classes we had difficulties connecting 4 sensors at once, the results were overlaping, however it was probably because of incorrectly using memory allocation for Arduino UNO.*